BarisAlbayrakIEEE/StructuralAnalysis/README.md

 The application would be simulated with a DAG.
 The DAG can be very deep in case of a geometry application as each geometrical element (e.g. points, curves, surfaces) would be defined using other elements.
+Theoretically, the depth of the DAG in a geometry application can reach up to millions or more.
 The DAG is acyclic as a point cannot be created from a curve which has a relation with the point somewhere in the history.
 On the other hand, the application may allow cycled nodes (e.g. Catia) and continue in an **invalid state**.
 A background thread would inspect the cycled nodes asynchronously as the cycles would be terminated by the user actions.